anhnguyendepocen/quant-geo/01-Lesson.md

 ### Examine some data

-You will use the `airquality` data frame.
+We will use the `airquality` data frame.
 It is a built-in data set in the **datasets** package that was loaded as part of the base R installation.
 The data set contains daily air quality measurements from New York City during May through September 1973.
 Type:

 ```r
 head(airquality)